 From a mature software automation solution perspective, differentiation is satisfied through composability—the easy way to tailor operational visibility, control, and data exchange—by simply selecting appropriate options and configuring built-in templates within the solution that meet the required needs.
 It is crucial that these can be altered at any time to suit multiple, simultaneously changing conditions and use-cases.
 Composability represents the lowest cost of flexibility, such that businesses can adapt and thrive, and differentiate themselves with the greatest of agility—without the cost and risks associated with customization.
 The fact that many companies use the same automated machine or software solution does not diminish their differentiation.

 We must become smarter about how we approach change in the industry; we must be willing and able to influence conditions around us, as well as differentiate our business.
 Significant challenges continue to emerge due to evolving world conditions.
 We cannot afford to waste resources on planet-wide logistics and risk being locked into restrictive practices associated with product volumes expectations, nor to be endlessly customizing our solutions every time some change takes place.

 As we look ahead, we see that in some areas we differentiate, while in others we benefit from a collective evolution.
 In the supply network, we enjoy volume-driven, pricing-based competitive differentiation, while working together to attract local low-risk suppliers.
 For hardware and software automation solutions, we use off-the-shelf industry hardware with supported options, and composable software automation solutions, eliminating the need for customization and self-coding.
 It is the best of both worlds.

 Let’s all make a change to compete based on differentiation whilst also being respectful and responsible members of our manufacturing industry infrastructure.
 This will bring confidence to those who would invest in manufacturing reshoring initiatives.

-This column originally appears in the November 2022 issue of SMT007 Magazine.
+This column originally appeared in the March 2023 issue of SMT007 Magazine.